 There are several reasons why a woman may wish to have her breast implants removed, and the decision to have them removed is not always an easy one to make.
-Some women experience generalized systemic symptoms, often referred to as breast implant illness (BII), that some believe result from breast implants.
-Other women become unhappy with the look and size of their breasts with implants over time.
+Some women experience a variety of generalized systemic symptoms, often referred to as breast implant illness (BII), that some believe result from breast implants.
+Other women become unhappy with the look and size of their augmented breasts over time.
 Some women experience hardening of the implants referred to as a capsular contracture.
+Some women have textured implants and prefer to lower the risk of BIA-ALCL.
 Stages of life and preferences are constantly changing, and what you wanted 10 years ago may not be the same now.

-Breast implant illness symptoms have been reported with all implant types, and some patients experience them soon after augmentation, while others have them years down the line—on average, 5 to 10 years after implantation.
+Breast implant illness symptoms have been reported with all implant types, and some patients experience a few years after augmentation, while others have them years down the line—on average, 5 to 10 years after implantation.
 While there is no scientific data at this time demonstrating breast implants as the definitive cause of these symptoms, we understand that these symptoms are very real and that it can be an extremely emotional and physical journey for patients experiencing them.